 These are customised reviews undertaken at the request of countries, and tailored to the policy challenges they face.
 Countries may use them to gain an external perspective on their entire higher education governance and policy framework, as an input to a higher education reform or new strategy, as with The Future of Mexican Higher Education.
 Countries may draw on OECD expertise in a multi-disciplinary review, as with Higher Education, Research, and Innovation in Portugal, which combined OECD teams working on higher education, innovation and research.
 Alternatively, countries may request a review focusing on one facet of higher education policy, such as Rethinking Quality Assurance for Higher Education in Brazil.

 Digital technologies hold enormous potential to enhance quality, equity and efficiency in higher education.
 Wisely adopted, they can widen access to non-traditional learners, reduce instructional costs, and expand individualised and adaptive instruction.
 However, realising the full potential of digitalisation – and avoiding its risks – will require that countries comprehensively rethink their policy framework – including how they fund institutions and support learners; how instructors are trained and supported; how quality is assured; and how learning is credentialed.
-We are now supporting the development of a new strategic framework for digital transformation in higher education in Hungary, and organising a series of Digitalisation in Higher Education webinars for GNE-HE delegates and higher education stakeholders, on their invitation.
-Key messages, as well as the presentations and poll results from the first webinar, held on 29 October 2020, are available.
+We support governments with the development of strategic frameworks for digitalisation, digitalisation performance monitoring, and quality assurance adapted to the demands of digital education.
+Digitalisation webinars and topical publications, such as The state of higher education: One year in to the COVID-19 pandemic complement this policy analytical work.